bradfa/resume/resume.md

 ### 2011 to present: Omni-ID - Embedded Systems Engineer

-* Led technical development of the Omni-ID Link network gateway: specified the hardware design, created and modified Linux device drivers, deployed a customized version of Debian Linux, and created a multi-threaded RESTful network application in C which interfaced via XML.
+* Led technical development of the Omni-ID Link network gateways (generations 1 and 2): specified the hardware design, created the product specifications, created and modified Linux device drivers, deployed a customized version of Debian Linux, and created the multi-threaded RESTful network software application in C which interfaced via XML.
 * Led technical development of the Omni-ID Power 415 IEEE 802.15.4 active RFID
-  tag: created product specification, selected radio protocol implementation, interfaced directly with customers and partners, and developed firmware.
+  tag: created the product specification, selected the radio protocol implementation, interfaced directly with customers and partners, and developed firmware.
-* Led technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014: created product specification, defined the radio protocol, coordinated vendors, and owned delivery of the family of products.
+* Led technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014: created the product specification, defined the radio protocol, coordinated vendors, owned delivery of the family of products, and designed all of the RF impedance matching and antenna tuning circuitry.
-* Set up and maintained a custom Debian Linux package repository.
+* Set up and maintained a custom Debian Linux package repository using reprepro.
 * Assisted with firmware development of the Omni-ID Power 400 active RFID tag.

 ### 2010 to 2011: Xerox - Electrical Engineer